Installation for MacOS

 sct_testing

-# save the state of the container.
-Open a new Terminal and run:
+# Save the state of the container as a docker image.

 Enable GUI Scripts (Optional)

 In order to run scripts with GUI you need to allow X11 redirection.
-First, save your Docker image:
+First, save your Docker image if you haven’t already done so:

 1. Open another Terminal